-- Ability to establish and maintain effective working relationships within and outside the agency.
+- Ability to maintain effective working relationships within and outside the agency.

-- Ability to perform in a team.
+- Ability to communicate effectively.

 To apply, please visit http://gov.texas.gov/employment/ for instructions on submitting your application.
-You may download the uniform State Employment Application or request an application from the Office of the Governor Human Resources Division, State Insurance Building, 1100 San Jacinto, Room 2.300, Austin, Texas, 78701.
+You may download the Texas Workforce Commission State Employment Application or request an application from the Office of the Governor Human Resources Division, State Insurance Building, 1100 San Jacinto, Room 2.300, Austin, Texas, 78701.
 If required in this posting, copies of college transcripts must be provided concurrent with application for further applicant consideration.
 For additional information, please call 512- 463-5873, or visit our agency's website.
 Dial 7-1-1 for Relay Services.

 The Office of the Governor is an Equal Opportunity Employer.
 The Immigration Reform and Control Act of 1986 requires all new employees to present proof of eligibility to work in the United States within three (3) days of being hired.
 The Office of the Governor participates in E-Verify and will provide the Social Security Administration (SSA) and, if necessary, the Department of Homeland Security (DHS), with information from each new employee's Form I-9 to confirm work authorization.
 Candidates selected for interviews will be subject to background check and required to complete authorization form.